janKekanSan/jankekansan.github.io/pages/sona/o.md

 <details><summary> [o utala ala e soweli ]{.tokipona} </summary>

-Don’t attack the bear!
+Don't attack the bear!

 </details>

-You’re on a boat with some friends, enjoying the sun and the wind.
-One of your friends has been intently watching over the side, waiting for… Something?
+You're on a boat with some friends, enjoying the sun and the wind.
+One of your friends has been intently watching over the side, waiting for...
+Something?
 Eventually, they call out to everyone to come look, because they spotted something!
 They say:

 <details><summary> [o lukin e kala suli ]{.tokipona} </summary>